Purépecha language: History

 The Purépecha are known to have migrated from elsewhere to their current location, as their tradition includes stories of having traveled from the Pacific Ocean to their current locations.
 Ethnohistorical accounts mention them as a people dwelling in the same region of Michoacán they live in now as early as the 13th century.
 According to the Relación de Michoacán, the communities around Lake Pátzcuaro were gathered into the strong Purépecha State by the leader of the Uacúsecha group of Purépecha speakers, Tariácuri.
-Around 1300, he undertook the first conquests of other areas and installed his nephews Hiripan and Tangáxoan as lords of Ihuatzio and Tzintzuntzan respectively while he himself ruled from Pátzcuaro City.
-By the time of the death of Taríacuri, in around 1350, his lineage was in control of all the major centers around Lake Pátzcuaro.
+Around 1300, he undertook the first conquests of other areas and installed his nephews Hiripan and Tangáxoan as lords of Ihuatzio and Tzintzuntzan respectively while he himself ruled from the city of Pátzcuaro.
+By the time of the death of Tariácuri, in around 1350, his lineage was in control of all the major centers around Lake Pátzcuaro.

 His nephew Hiripan continued the expansion into the area surrounding Lake Cuitzeo.
 In 1460 the Purépecha State reached the Pacific Coast at Zacatula, advanced into the Toluca Valley, and also, on the northern rim, reached into the present-day state of Guanajuato.
 In the 15th century, the Purépecha state was at war with the Aztecs.
 Many Nahua peoples who had lived side by side with Purépecha-speakers were relocated outside of the Tarascan frontiers, and Otomi-speakers fleeing the Aztec expansion resettled on the border between the two polities.
 That created a fairly homogeneous area of Purépecha speakers, with no other languages spoken in the core area around Lake Pátzcuaro.